OktaEdu/es-dev-day-setup/README.md

 - [AWS account](https://aws.amazon.com/free) (non-production)
 - [Node.js](https://nodejs.org/en/download/) (optional)

+## Setup Tasks
+You will need to do the following preparation to be ready to complete the Developer Day Lab:
+### Okta Org
+- Login as an admin (at least app and org admin)
+- Create an API token
+- Save the API token value
+- Create a group called "ASA Access"
+- Add yourself to the new group
+- Add the Advanced Server Access application
+### ASA
+- Create a new ASA team integrated with your Okta Org as the IDP
+- Enable API provisioning in the ASA app
+- Assign the ASA Access group to the app
+- Push the ASA Access group to ASA
+- In ASA, create a service user
+- Create an API key for the service user and save the key and secret
+- Assign the new service user to the Owners group
+### AWS
+- Create a new IAM user on your non-production account that is API access only
+- Assign the IAM user to a group including EC2Full and VPCFull access
+- Creat an API key for the IAM user and save the key and secret

 ## Credentials
 You will need to have the following credentials handy in order to complete the lab:
 ### Okta Org